14 Websites to Hire Blockchain Developers

 The number of blockchain jobs has peaked last year, growing 207% since 2016, and continues to increase, according to the report by Indeed.com.

 The existing talent gap, together with the growing demand for specialists, set certain challenges for businesses looking to hire blockchain developers.
 These include high blockchain developer rates as well as fierce competition for the top talent.
-So, if you want to attract the best talent, you need to employ all available means.
+So, if you want to know how to find developers for your project and attract the best talent, you need to employ all available means.

 First, you need to know where to find blockchain developer for hire.
 Whether you are looking to grow your in-house staff, hire blockchain developer on a freelance basis, or contract a consulting firm, here are several ideas to kickstart your search.

 Just like other software engineers, blockchain developers for hire can be found on various freelance platforms.
 Upwork.com and Toptal are the most popular platforms with a large talent pool, where you can find and hire the best blockchain developer for your project.

 However, there is a number of smaller, more specialized blockchain developer freelance marketplaces: